 If frizz is standing between you and perfectly polished waves, we recommend investing in a few frizz-fighting products.
 We love Redken’s Frizz Dismiss Shampoo and Conditioner for humidity-protection and smoothing.
 You can also use the Frizz Dismiss Instant Deflate Hair Oil to prevent excess volume, puffiness, and frizz while increasing manageability.

 Nourish your mane.

 Dryness can be wavy hair’s worst enemy.
 Mainly because parched strands can cause frizz and flyaways to pop up even more than usual.
-Maintaining a weekly deep conditioning treatment routine can do wonders to keep wavy tresses looking their best.
-We love the Redken All Soft Deep Conditioning Mega Mask, a two-in-one hair mask that is both an intense conditioner and care extender designed specifically for your dry, brittle hair.
+Maintaining a weekly deep conditioning routine can do wonders to keep wavy tresses looking and feeling their best.
+We love the Redken All Soft Heavy Cream Deep Conditioning Treatment Mask, a nourishing, argan oil-infused formula for dry, brittle hair.